-Dr Barnhart’s educational pedigree is outstanding: an A.S. in Aviation Maintenance Technology from Vincennes University, a B.S. in aviation administration from Purdue University, an MBAA from Embry-Riddle Aeronautical University, and a Ph.D. in educational administration from Indiana State University.
+Dr. Barnhart’s educational pedigree is outstanding: an A.S. in Aviation Maintenance Technology from Vincennes University, a B.S. in aviation administration from Purdue University, and MBAA from Embry-Riddle Aeronautical University, and a Ph.D. in educational administration from Indiana State University.

-Dr. Barnhart’s Research agenda is focused in aviation psychology and Human Factors as well as the integration of Unmanned Aircraft Systems into the National Airspace System.
-His industry experience includes work as a R&D inspector with Rolls Royce Engine Company where he worked on the RQ-4 Unmanned Reconnaissance Aircraft development program, as well as serving as an aircraft systems instructor for American Trans-Air airlines.
-Formerly, Dr. Barnhart was an Associate Professor and Acting Department Chair of the Aerospace Technology at Indiana State University where he was responsible for teaching flight and upper division administrative classes.
-Courses taught include Aviation Risk Analysis, Citation II Ground School, King Air 200 Flight, Air Navigation, Air Transportation, Instrument Ground School and many others.
+Dr. Barnhart’s Research plan focuses on aviation psychology and Human Factors and on integrating Unmanned Aircraft Systems into the National Airspace System.
+His industry experience includes working as an R&D inspector with Rolls Royce Engine Company.
+He worked on the RQ-4 Unmanned Reconnaissance Aircraft development program and served as an aircraft systems instructor for American Trans-Air airlines.
+Formerly, Dr. Barnhart was an Associate Professor and Acting Department Chair of the Aerospace Technology at Indiana State University.
+He was responsible for teaching flight and upper-division administrative classes.
+Courses taught include Aviation Risk Analysis, Citation II Ground School, King Air 200 Flight, Air Navigation, Air Transportation, Instrument Ground School, etc.

 CPT John-Paul Hood USA (Co-Author)

-CPT John-Paul Hood is a researcher focused on the development of future counter unmanned aircraft technologies, theories and best practices for both government and civilian applications.
-CPT Hood has commanded in the US Army Field Artillery with a background specializing in the coordination and delivery of conventional / smart munitions as well as achieving desired battlefield effects through the integration of lethal and non-lethal assets.
-CPT Hood holds a BS in Geospatial Information Systems from the United States Military Academy, West Point NY and a Professional Masters in Technology UAS from Kansas State University.
+CPT John-Paul Hood is a researcher focused on developing future counter unmanned aircraft technologies, theories, and best practices for government and civilian applications.
+CPT Hood has commanded in the US Army Field Artillery with a background specializing in coordinating and delivering conventional/smart munitions and achieving desired battlefield effects by integrating lethal and non-lethal assets.
+CPT Hood holds a BS in Geospatial Information Systems from the United States Military Academy, West Point, NY, and a Professional Masters in Technology UAS from Kansas State University.

 Dr. Alysia Starkey (CEO & Dean Kansas State University Polytechnic; 2nd Ed.
 Foreword)

-Dr. Starkey is a Professor and currently serves as the CEO and Dean for the Kansas State University Polytechnic Campus.
+Dr. Starkey is a Professor and currently serves as the CEO and Dean of the Kansas State University Polytechnic Campus.
 As Dean, she oversees the College of Technology and Aviation academic programs and campus research centers.
-Dr. Starkey holds an A.A. in Social Work from Colby Community College, a B.S. in Psychology from Fort Hays State University, a M.L.S. from University of North Texas, and a Ph.D. in Curriculum and Instruction from Kansas State University.
-Joining Kansas State Polytechnic in June 2002 as a technical services/automation coordinator and assistant professor, Starkey was promoted to library director and associate professor in 2007, and to assistant dean of continuous improvement and distance education in 2010.
+Dr. Starkey holds an A.A. in Social Work from Colby Community College, a B.S. in Psychology from Fort Hays State University, an M.L.S. from the University of North Texas, and a Ph.D. in Curriculum and Instruction from Kansas State University.
+Joining Kansas State Polytechnic in June 2002 as a technical services/automation coordinator and assistant professor, Starkey was promoted to the library director and associate professor in 2007 and assistant dean of continuous improvement and distance education in 2010.
 She was named associate dean of academics and promoted to full professor in 2014.
 She gained the additional duties of interim CEO and Dean in June 2018 and continues in that capacity today.

 Joel D. Anderson Colonel USMC (Ret), OVPR, C-UAS Foreword

-Mr. Anderson has more than 30 years’ experience in military, industry and academia.
+Mr. Anderson has over 30 years of experience in the military, industry, and academia.
 He currently serves as Development Director for Kansas State University within the Office of Research Development (ORD).
-Prior to joining KSU, he served as a Technical Director, Innovation Evangelist, and Senior Subject Matter Expert for ManTech International in support of HQMC Intelligence Department and its Tactical Exploitation of National Capabilities (TENCAP) office and Technology and Innovation Directorate; and as the Director for Mosaic ATM, Inc.’s Autonomous Systems Group.
-Between 1984-2010, he served in the United States Marine Corps where he rose in rank from Private to Colonel.
-During his career, he served as an (0231) intelligence analyst while enlisted where he was meritoriously promoted to Corporal, and as an officer he held military occupational designations as an (0202) Marine Air Ground Task Force Intelligence Officer, (0240) Imagery Officer, (0540) Space Operations Officer, and (8058) Acquisition Professional earning DAIWIA Level III Certification as Program Manager and member of the acquisition community while PM-Marine Intelligence Systems for the Marine Corps Systems Command.
-He held command positions as a Surveillance and Target Acquisition Platoon Commander, Commander of the 2nd Force Imagery Interpretation Unit (FIIU) and was Commanding Officer Company E. Marine Security Guard Battalion (Department of State).
+Before joining KSU, he served as a Technical Director, Innovation Evangelist, and Senior Subject Matter Expert for ManTech International in support of HQMC Intelligence Department and its Tactical Exploitation of National Capabilities (TENCAP) office and Technology and Innovation Directorate; and as the Director for Mosaic ATM, Inc.’s Autonomous Systems Group.
+Between 1984-and 2010, he served in the United States Marine Corps, where he rose in rank from Private to Colonel.
+During his career, he served as an (0231) intelligence analyst while enlisted, where he was meritoriously promoted to Corporal.
+As an officer, he held military occupational designations as an (0202) Marine Air-Ground Task Force Intelligence Officer, (0240) Imagery Officer, (0540) Space Operations Officer, and (8058) Acquisition Professional earning DAIWIA Level III Certification as Program Manager and member of the acquisition community while PM-Marine Intelligence Systems for the Marine Corps Systems Command.
+He held command positions as a Surveillance and Target Acquisition Platoon Commander, Commander of the 2nd Force Imagery Interpretation Unit (FIIU), and Commanding Officer Company E. Marine Security Guard Battalion (Department of State).
 He served as the Marine Corps Senior Departmental Requirements Officer (DRO) and as the Imagery and Collections Section Head while serving with the Marine Corps Intelligence Activity; as the Branch Head for HQMC Intelligence Departments Imagery and Geospatial Plans and Policy Branch, and concluded his career as a Strategic Intelligence Planner for the Office of the Under Secretary of Defense for Intelligence (OUSD-I) and as the Chief of Staff for Secretary Gates Intelligence, Surveillance and Reconnaissance Task Force (ISRTF).
-He has served at every operational level of the Marine Corps from Battalion, Regiment, Division, Wing, MEU and MEF; within the Marine Corps supporting establishment, HQMC and on the OUSD-I staff.
-Mr. Anderson has spent a career supporting efforts to address the complexities of the intelligence community and interagency information management, decision making, talent acquisition, educational and operational environments.
+He has served at every operational level of the Marine Corps from Battalion, Regiment, Division, Wing, MEU, and MEF; within the Marine Corps supporting establishment, HQMC, and on the OUSD-I staff.
+Mr. Anderson has spent a career supporting efforts to address the complexities of the intelligence community and interagency information management, decision making, talent acquisition, and educational and operational environments.

-His personal awards include the Defense Superior Service Medal; Bronze Star; Meritorious Service Medal with four gold stars in lieu of 5th award; Navy and Marine Corps Commendation Medal; Navy and Marine Corps Achievement Medal; Joint Meritorious Unit Citation; Meritorious Unit Citation; Navy Unit Citation; Marine Corps Expeditionary Medal; National Defense Medal with one device in lieu of second award; Armed Forces Expeditionary Medal; Southwest Asia Service Medal with three stars in lieu of additional awards; Global War on Terrorism Service Medal; Sea Service Deployment Ribbon with three stars in lieu of additional awards; Overseas Deployment Ribbon with one device; Marine Security Guard Ribbon; Kuwaiti Liberation Medal (Saudi Arabia); Kuwaiti Liberation Medal (Kuwait).
+His awards include the Defense Superior Service Medal; Bronze Star; Meritorious Service Medal with four gold stars instead of the 5th award; Navy and Marine Corps Commendation Medal; Navy and Marine Corps Achievement Medal; Joint Meritorious Unit Citation; Meritorious Unit Citation; Navy Unit Citation; Marine Corps Expeditionary Medal; National Defense Medal with one device instead of the second award; Armed Forces Expeditionary Medal; Southwest Asia Service Medal with three stars instead of additional awards; Global War on Terrorism Service Medal; Sea Service Deployment Ribbon with three stars instead of additional awards; Overseas Deployment Ribbon with one device; Marine Security Guard Ribbon; Kuwaiti Liberation Medal (Saudi Arabia); Kuwaiti Liberation Medal (Kuwait).

 Jeremy S. Shay, PMP (Co-Author) USAF SMSGT (Ret)

 Jeremy currently serves as a Senior Principal Manufacturing Engineer at Northrop Grumman.
 He recently retired from the United States Air Force as a Senior Master Sergeant with 26 years of service.
-During this time, he served as a Structural Maintenance and Low Observables mechanic on F-111, F-15, F-16, and B-2 aircraft.
+He served as a Structural Maintenance and Low Observables mechanic on F-111, F-15, F-16, and B-2 aircraft.